redwrasse/autocomplete/README.md

 Kinds of autocomplete

 * Autocomplete1: Open file and scan (first seek to beginning) to match line containing input.
-* Autocomplete2: Open file and store in memory line by line, run match line containing input.
+* Autocomplete2: Open file and store in memory as list, iterate over list to match input.
 * Autocomplete3: Prefix tree-based autocomplete (tbd).

 ### Setup